DrmagicE/gmqtt/README.md

 * Provide hook method to customized the broker behaviours(Authentication, ACL, etc..).
 See `hooks.go` for more details
 * Support tls/ssl and websocket
 * Enable user to write plugins.
 See `plugin.go` and `/plugin` for more details.
 * Provide abilities for extensions to interact with the server.
-See `Server` interface in `server.go` for more details.
+See `Server` interface in `server.go`  and `example_test.go` for more details.
 * Provide metrics (by using Prometheus). (plugin: [prometheus](https://github.com/DrmagicE/gmqtt/blob/master/plugin/prometheus/READEME.md))
 * Provide restful API to interact with server. (plugin:[management](https://github.com/DrmagicE/gmqtt/blob/master/plugin/management/READEME.md))